ballerina-attic/inter-microservice-communication/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/inter-microservice-communicaiton.svg?branch=master)](https://github.com/ballerina-guides/inter-microservice-communicaiton)

-# Inter-Process Communication in a Microservices Architecture
+# Inter-process communication for Microservices

 In this guide we are focusing on building applications with a microservices architecture.
 In this article, we are considering a look at how the services within a system communicate with one another.